 A vulvectomy is done to remove the vulva or parts of it.
 The vulva is made up of the genital structures located on the outside of a female’s body.
 These structures are the clitoris, labia majora, and labia minora.

-Do a physical exam and review your medical history
+- Do a physical exam and review your medical history.

-Perform blood and imaging tests
+- Perform blood and imaging tests.

-Talk to you about any medications, herbs, and dietary supplements you may be taking—You may be asked to stop taking some medications up to one week before the procedure, like:
+- Talk to your doctor about your medications.
+You may be asked to stop taking some medications up to 1 week before the procedure.

 Before the surgery:

-Arrange for a ride to and from the hospital.
+- Arrange for a ride to and from the hospital.

-The night before surgery, do not eat or drink after midnight.
+- The night before surgery, do not eat or drink after midnight.